Frequently Asked Questions (FAQs)

 We have 20 seats available in the VEP.
 Participants must submit an application packet before the deadline for consideration by the VEP Admissions Committee.

 Yes.
-To be eligible, candidates must have served on active duty and received a DD214, have a service-connected disability OR distinguished military service, have a passion for small business ownership, and can commit to the eight-day residency that takes place on the University of Tennessee-Chattanooga campus.
+To be eligible, candidates must have served on active duty and received a DD214, have a passion for small business ownership, and can commit to the eight-day residency that takes place on the University of Tennessee-Chattanooga campus in July.

 Due to the rigorous demand of the "boot camp," family members are not allowed to accompany you.
 Successful completion of VEP requires your full attention and commitment.
 This experience is meant to facilitate camaraderie with your fellow veterans, building relationships that will last long after the program has concluded.